joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/07/us/washington-dc-budget-house-johnson.html

 **Trump says World Cup spot for Russia could be 'incentive' to end war**\
-`Since their illegal invasion of Ukraine in February 2022, Russian teams have been suspended from FIFA and UEFA competitions.`\
+`Since their illegal invasion of Ukraine in February 2022, Russia's teams have been suspended from FIFA and UEFA competitions.`\
 https://nytimes.com/athletic/6339498/2025/05/07/donald-trump-world-cup-russia/

 **Is Denzel Dumfries the best counter-attacking wing-back in the world?**\